mrixon95/Term4_workbook/Term4_workbook.md

 **Sets**

 A **set** is a collection of **unique elements** that are **unordered**.
 The elements of a set may be of different types but those types must be hashable.
 As previously mentioned, only immutable items are hashable.
-This means that **sets cannot accept mutable data types** like a list.
+This means that **sets cannot accept data types that are mutable** like a list.
 Also any duplicate items in a list are automatically ignored.

 ```python
 # Output: TypeError: unhashable type: 'list'